Politics of Denmark: Monarchy

-Queen Margrethe II of Denmark (born 16 April 1940) has ruled as Queen Regnant and head of state since 14 January 1972.
+King Frederik X has reigned as King and head of state since 14 January 2024.
 In accordance with the Danish Constitution the monarch as head of state is the theoretical source of all executive and legislative power.
 However, since the introduction of parliamentary sovereignty in 1901, a de facto separation of powers has been in effect.

 The text of the Danish constitution dates back to 1849.
 Therefore, it has been interpreted by jurists to suit modern conditions.
 In a formal sense, the monarch retains the ability to deny giving a bill royal assent.
 In order for a bill to become law, a royal signature and a countersignature by a government minister are required.
 The monarch also chooses and dismisses the Prime Minister, although in modern times a dismissal would cause a constitutional crisis.
 On 28 March 1920, King Christian X was the last monarch to exercise the power of dismissal, sparking the 1920 Easter Crisis.
-All royal powers called royal prerogative, such as patronage to appoint ministers and the ability to declare war and make peace, are exercised by the Prime Minister and the Cabinet, with the formal consent of the Queen.
-When a new government is to be formed, the monarch calls the party leaders to a conference of deliberation (known as a "dronningerunde", meaning "queen's round"), where the latter advise the monarch.
+All royal powers called royal prerogative, such as patronage to appoint ministers and the ability to declare war and make peace, are exercised by the Prime Minister and the Cabinet, with the formal consent of the King.
+When a new government is to be formed, the monarch calls the party leaders to a conference of deliberation (known as a "kongerunde", meaning "king's round"), where the latter advise the monarch.
 On the basis of the advice, the monarch then appoints the party leader who commands a majority of recommendation to lead negotiations for forming a new government.

 According to the principles of constitutional monarchy, the monarch's role is largely ceremonial today, restricted in his or her exercise of power by the convention of parliamentary democracy and the separation of powers.
 However, the monarch does continue to exercise three rights: the right to be consulted; the right to advise; and the right to warn.
 Pursuant to these ideals, the Prime Minister and the Cabinet attend the regular meeting of the Council of State.